Foster City locksmith FAQ

 Direct answers to the most common questions about hiring a locksmith in Foster City, CA and San Mateo County.

 Quick answer: A Foster City locksmith costs $75-$250 for most jobs.
-Always verify the BSIS license number at bsis.ca.gov before work begins.
+Foster City locksmiths are BSIS-licensed and insured.
 Rekeying ($60-$100 per cylinder) beats full replacement for most situations.

 How much does a locksmith cost in Foster City, CA? +